Skip to the content

 Fertilizer:

-Mix in a couple of inches of compost prior to planting.
-Feed once per month with an organic, water-soluble seaweed or kelp fertilizer, or mix in a granular type after planting.
+Mix in a couple of inches of compost before planting.
+Feed monthly with an organic, water-soluble seaweed or kelp fertilizer, or mix in a granular type after planting and again in late summer, when fall-blooming buds form.

 Diseases & Pests: